 The most significant effect of Montgomery's victory at Alamein was on morale.
-His troops were tired, had gotten used to losing, and were coming off a long retreat and most of them expected to be pushed out of Egypt entirely by Erwin Rommel's (who had a big psychological edge on Montgomery's predecessors) next offensive.
-He made it quite clear that he wasn't going to be losing any ground and that he had arrived to stop the Germans and throw them off the continent entirely, and morale soared as he toured the front lines.
+His troops were tired and were coming off a long retreat, and most of them worried they would be pushed out of Egypt entirely by Erwin Rommel's (who had a big psychological edge on Montgomery's predecessors) next offensive.
+Montgomery made it quite clear that he wasn't going to be losing any ground, and that he had arrived to stop the Germans and throw them off the continent entirely, and as he toured the front lines, morale soared.

-Montgomery commanded the Eighth Army in the subsequent Allied campaigns in Sicily and then on the Italian mainland.
+Montgomery commanded the Eighth Army in the subsequent Allied campaigns in Sicily, and then on the Italian mainland.
 He was then recalled to the UK to take part in the planning of Operation Overlord, the invasion of Normandy.
-This, perhaps more than El Alamein, is perhaps Montgomery's most successful act during the war.
-To be in charge planning the entire Overlord amphibious operation, work out the logistics and organisations behind the largest amphibious landing in history and even to be part of bringing everything ruthlessly into place while politicians bickered over who did what cannot be understated.
-It may not be the most glorious post, but was absolutely crucial and many have speculated (Max Hastings in his history books predominantly) that there were very few people who could have performed such a duty.
+This, perhaps more than El Alamein, is perhaps Montgomery's most successful act during the war: planning the entire Overlord amphibious operation, working out the logistics and organisations behind the largest amphibious landing in history, and to be part of bringing everything ruthlessly into place while politicians bickered over who did what, cannot be understated.
+It may not have been the most glorious post, but it was absolutely crucial and many have speculated (Max Hastings in his history books predominantly) that there were very few who could have performed such a duty.

-It must, however, be remembered that while Monty's forces were moving the slowest of all the Normandy fronts, they were taking on by far the hardest objective and facing the most well equipped and experienced German Divisions in the entire theatre.
+It must, however, be remembered that while Monty's forces were moving the slowest of all the Normandy fronts, they were taking on by far the hardest objective and facing the most well-equipped and experienced German divisions in the entire theatre.
 Once they broke out, Montgomery actually covered more ground facing greater number of troops than the Americans.

-Montgomery's later unfortunate assertion that he had saved the Americans in the Battle of the Bulge was controversial to say the least, as it seemed to be insulting to the US Army, who had put in virtually all the blood, sweat and suffering, well at least in the early days.
+Montgomery's later unfortunate assertion that he had saved the Americans in the Battle of the Bulge was controversial to say the least, as it seemed to be insulting to the US Army, who had put in much of the blood, sweat and suffering.
 It is true that Eisenhower had asked Montgomery to stabilise the northern front in the Ardennes and make contingency plans for the use of British troops to replace exhausted American units, and that Montgomery had temporarily been placed in charge of some American units North of the "bulge" because otherwise their commander on the South of the "bulge" would have had great difficulty communicating with them.
 Montgomery did this with great success, even employing great diplomacy in dealings with American units placed temporarily under his command, and is credited with turning a number of isolated delaying and holding actions into a concerted battle by quickly establishing proper organization between many subordinate American commanders who were actually running their own units well but had no knowledge of the bigger picture.

-Montgomery led his army group in the battle for Germany and, on 4 May 1945, he received the surrender of the German northern armies at Luumlneburg Heath.
+Montgomery led his army group in the battle for Germany and, on 4 May 1945, he received the surrender of the German northern armies at Lüneburg Heath.
 In victory he was not magnanimous.
 He haughtily refused a German field-marshal's pleas to allow German civilians to move to safety behind the British front line, on the grounds that he doubted the Germans would have treated British civilians with consideration had they invaded in 1940 (probably not an unfair assessment all in all).
 The German civilians needed to know their country had lost, and could therefore take their chances with the Russians, and like it.

 After the war, Montgomery was created a Knight of the Garter and Viscount Montgomery of Alamein.
 He commanded the British Army of the Rhine and served as chief of the Imperial General Staff from 1946 to 1948.
 From 1948 to 1951, he was chairman of the permanent defence organisation of the Western European Union.
 In 1951, he became deputy commander of the Supreme Headquarters of NATO, serving for seven years.
 He died on 24 March 1976.

 He is also the origin of half of one of the most famous quotes of all time, from The Princess Bride, commenting on Vietnam, "The U.S. has broken the second rule of war.
-That is, dont go fighting with your land army on the mainland of Asia."
+That is, don’t go fighting with your land army on the mainland of Asia."

-He ended at #88 in 100 Greatest Britons.
+He ended at #88 in One Hundred Greatest Britons.